Pembina Speakers Bureau

 - He is a member of the Carbon Capture and Storage Regulatory Framework Assessment (CCS RFA) committee at Alberta Energy, and an environmental representative on the Global Reporting Initiative helping create reporting indicators for the oil and gas industry.

 - Chris sits on the board of Alberta's Clean Air Strategic Alliance, a body that works to build consensus strategies to improve air quality in Alberta.

 - He is the former head of the Pembina Institute's Policy Group, which carries out research and advocacy to advance sustainable energy solutions in Canada in the areas of climate change, renewable energy, energy efficiency, oilsands and transportation.

 - Chris holds a B.Sc. in environmental and conservation science from the University of Alberta and a Master of Arts in environment and management from Royal Roads University.

 To book Chris Severson-Baker for an engagement, please contact Lynne Whenham by email or by calling (604) 874-8558 ext.
 226.

 corporate sustainability • greenhouse gas compliance • business/NGO partnering • conflict sensitive business practices

 Jason Switzer joined the Pembina Institute in April 2011, after over a decade in international development and corporate environmental management.

-He is convinced that the Canadian oil and gas sector could become the global leader in sustainability, an opportunity for lasting competitive advantage.
+He is convinced that the Canadian oil and gas sector could become a global leader in environmental and social performance, and positioning Canada for long-term competitiveness.

 Jason's experience researching and then working for global energy companies makes him just the right guy to understand how to help companies on the journey towards sustainability.